 Further, there the integration of the configuration model (configuration.configuration), which depends on the capabilities of EASy-Producer (stand-alone, Maven-based integration).
-EASy-Producer in terms of a standalone library can be executed by Java 8, however, also here test dependencies force partially an execution with Java 11.
-Fortunately, the configuration component of the IIP-Ecosphere platform only utilizes parts that require Java 8.
+The IIP-Ecosphere Maven plugin for executing the platform instantiation depends on configuration.configuration.

 At the end of the hierarchy, there is currently the IIP-Ecosphere platform management user interface.
 As the Web user interface is realized in Angular based on information from the platform AAS as backend, this requires a different build process.
 The TypeScript code of the UI is compiled using angular, packaged, archived by the CI server and then, using a pseudo Maven POM, deployed as binary component into the Maven repository of the platform.
 The platform instantiation takes this binary up as usual for other components with binary processes, unpacks and customizes the UI.